Federal Anti-Flu Document Raises Questions

 KNOX: So now the focus shifts to localities.
 Even the best prepared may feel daunted.
 Jeff Duchin is head of disease control in Seattle-King County, which has been planning in earnest for a pandemic for nearly two years now.

-Dr. JEFF DUCHIN (Head of Disease Control, Seattle-King County): We don't really understand yet what the full impact of this would be.
+JEFF DUCHIN: We don't really understand yet what the full impact of this would be.
 What would happen in a community if a large proportion of adults weren't coming to work and if children were home?
 Could it be done?

 KNOX: Tom Inglesby has serious doubts about it.
-He's with the University of Pittsburgh Center for Biosecurity.
+He's with the University of Pittsburgh's Center for Biosecurity.

 KNOX: Perhaps the biggest unknown, it's how families would cope if breadwinners had to miss work to look after all those children.